Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

     volumes:
       - ${VIRTUOSO_DATABASE_DIR}:/opt/virtuoso-opensource/database
 ```
-Comparing with the previous section exemple notice that we don't use directly use the virtuoso image.
-Because we will extend it by rewritting a Dockerfile.
-Let's see how to extend it via an exemple used by the DBpedia french chapter :
+Compared with the previous section example, notice that we don't use the virtuoso image.
+We extend it by rewriting a Dockerfile.
+Let's see how to extend it via an example used by the DBpedia french chapter :
 ```
 FROM openlink/virtuoso-opensource-7